 Put the trashcan in an easily reachable place

-While this was not an intentional design, putting my trashcan and recycling bins in close proximity to my desk has been helpful for me, as some people with Chiari Malformation may have issues with balance, vertigo, or mobility in general.
+While this was not an intentional design, putting my trashcan and recycling bins near my desk has been helpful for me, as some people with Chiari Malformation may have issues with balance, vertigo, or mobility in general.
 It’s also helpful for people with double vision, as it can be beneficial to feel the side of a container so that they know they aren’t dropping their trash/recycling on the floor.
-If someone doesn’t need a trash can by their desk but uses mobility aids such as canes, an empty trash can may provide a convenient place to store mobility aids so that they can be easily accessed- I prefer hanging my canes though.
+If someone doesn’t need a trash can by their desk but uses mobility aids such as canes, an empty trash can may provide a convenient place to store mobility aids so that they can be easily accessed- though I prefer hanging my blindness canes on the door with command hooks since they are less likely to topple over.

 Adjust the height of displays to help with neck strain